mekaron/articles/agilecontent/globalcontent.md

 Target audience: CEO's

 Goal: show that implementing a global content strategy does not equal hiring an LSP.
 It equals treating your content processes as a strategic part of your company, which means applying the same process methodologies as to your other primary processes.

-- coming up with a content strategy is not easy.
-It needs research, experimenting and constant adjusting to the ever changing world
+- Coming up with a content strategy is not easy.
+It needs research, measuring, experimenting and constant adjusting to the ever changing world
-- then, you got that figured out,
+- Then, you got that figured out, you would like to expand that to multiple markets.
-- however, once you have your content strategy in place, the only thing you need to do is execute it.
-And for publishing in multiple languages, all you need to do is hire a translation agency.
+- For publishing in multiple languages, all you need to do is hire a translation agency and everything will work out for itself.
 Right?

 Wrong.

+- your content strategy needs adapting for different markets
+    => you may start with "just translating" to test the waters => then: if

 Multiple reasons why this is not enough
 - translation agencies can only execute part of your process.